dbakhtin/gyaml/README.md

 * Marshal does not terminate result with \n, Encoder does.
 This is similar to encoder/json behavior.

 ## Compatibility
-The gyaml package supports most of YAML 1.2 and does not support merging from YAML 1.1.
+The gyaml package supports most of YAML 1.2 and does not support merging operator `<<` from YAML 1.1.

 ## TODO
 * Decoding multi-dimensional block sequences "- - a", "- - - a" (encoding works already).
 For now use mixed "- [a, b]" or full flow [[a,b],..] styles.